What Does Renters Insurance Cover?

 However, there are some cases where renters insurance may provide some coverage for damage caused by bedbugs.

-For example, if the infestation was caused by something outside of your control, such as a defective item brought into the rental unit or an unannounced guest bringing bedbugs into your home, you may be able to file a claim with your insurer.
+For example, suppose the infestation was caused by something outside your control, such as a defective item in the rental unit or an unannounced guest bringing bedbugs into your home.
+In that case, you may be able to file a claim with your insurer.

-Additionally, if the landlord was found negligent in maintaining their property and allowing the bedbug infestation to become established, you could file a claim against them as well, depending on your state’s laws.
+Additionally, if the landlord was found negligent in maintaining their property and allowing the bedbug infestation to become established, you could file a claim against them, depending on your state's laws.

 Does Renters Insurance Cover Dog Bites?